arata-nvm/mitnal/README.md

 ## Usage

-Here is a list of available command:
+Here is a list of available commands:

 - `home`: show your timeline
 - `tweet hello`:  tweet 'hello'